peteroupc/peteroupc.github.io/randmisc.md

 [^86]: Keane,  M.  S.,  and  O'Brien,  G.  L., "A Bernoulli factory", _ACM Transactions on Modeling and Computer Simulation_ 4(2), 1994.

-[^87]: Lee, A., Doucet, A. and Łatuszyński, K., 2014. "[**Perfect simulation using atomic regeneration with application to Sequential Monte Carlo**](https://arxiv.org/abs/1407.5770v1)", arXiv:1407.5770v1  [stat.CO].

-[^88]: Akahira, M., & Koike, K. (1998).
+[^87]: Akahira, M., & Koike, K. (1998).
 On the properties of statistical sequential decision procedures.
 Sugaku expositions, 11(2).

-[^89]: AKAHIRA, Masafumi, Kei TAKEUCHI, and Ken-ichi KOIKE.
+[^88]: AKAHIRA, Masafumi, Kei TAKEUCHI, and Ken-ichi KOIKE.
 "Unbiased estimation in sequential binomial sampling", 1992.

-In _Joint Statistical Papers Of Akahira And Takeuchi_, 2003.
+[^89]: Lee, A., Doucet, A. and Łatuszyński, K., 2014. "[**Perfect simulation using atomic regeneration with application to Sequential Monte Carlo**](https://arxiv.org/abs/1407.5770v1)", arXiv:1407.5770v1  [stat.CO].

 <a id=License></a>